-- If the motor design requires connection to a specific converter type, carefully check the supplementary data on the rating plate/supplementary plate. - Carefully ensure that the converter is correctly parameterized.
-The parameterization data is specified on the rating plate of the machine.
-Information about the parameters is available in the operating instructions for the converter.
+- If the motor design requires connection to a specific converter type, carefully check the supplementary data on the rating plate/supplementary plate. - Ensure that the converter is correctly parameterized.
+Depending on the design, you will find some parameterization data on the rating plate of the machine.
+Further information is provided in the converter documentation.
+If necessary, contact the Service Center.